Amid an Extreme Heat Wave, PJM Turns to Demand Response to Maintain Grid Reliability

 Unfortunate timing for this heat wave compounded the issue.
 October temperatures are generally mild, and electricity demand tends to follow weather trends.
 After heavy usage during the high-demand summer season, many power generators use this opportunity to conduct necessary maintenance, which leaves their equipment out of service.
 Additionally, several generators were unavailable due to unplanned outages, which further restricted the amount of available supply.
 This left PJM without significant capacity at a time when demand was approaching seasonal record highs.

 To prevent an outage, PJM issued a pre-emergency demand response (DR) dispatch for long lead time customers (120-minute notice) in four transmission zones on October 2, which provided valuable relief to the grid for about two hours.
 By offering compensation for commercial and industrial (C&I) facilities to curtail their electric demand, PJM keeps demand within manageable levels.
-Through a combination of facility-level energy reductions and load shifting, Enel X’s network of DR participants provided more than 100 MW of relief to the PJM electric system during this event.
-Each of these organizations will be compensated based on the amount of energy they contributed, in addition to the capacity payments they receive for initially agreeing to be on standby for this kind of emergency event (you can learn more about how C&I customers participate in PJM DR with our in-depth market guide).
+Each participating organization will be compensated based on the amount of energy they contributed, in addition to the capacity payments they receive for initially agreeing to be on standby for this kind of emergency event (you can learn more about how C&I customers participate in PJM DR with our in-depth market guide).

 In addition to the compensation, DR also helps to keep energy costs in control throughout the region, reducing the need for the costly, fast-acting power generation resources to ramp up supply in emergency conditions.
 Since energy providers often pass increased costs onto their customers, alleviating this pressure results in more affordable electricity service throughout the region.